LoboFernandes/chemputing/README.md

 # Chemputer Machine Code
-Set up coding for compact and reconfigurable manufacturing platform for the continuous-flow synthesis and formulation of APIs.
+This repo contains a chempiler library, base layer for operating compact and reconfigurable manufacturing platform for continuous-flow synthesis and formulation of APIs.

+It maps platform graphs to device drivers, and provides a platform controller for a Chemputer steps execution.
 The controlers must be equipped with devices for real-time monitoring and final formulation of high purity APIs.
 For the preparation of target molecules, commercially available starting materials may be employed.
 The physical setup must be able to perform complex multistep synthesis, work-up procedures as well as purification operations such as crystallization.
 The project is designed for Synthesisable Accessibility, Issue tracking, Automatic bug reports and User feedback.
 The material in each module is typically based on customized flow equipment, or retrofitted synthesis glassware, connected using chemical-resistant polytetrafluoroethylene tubing for pumps transfer reaction mixtures between each module.
 Quality control may have In-line analysis to collect high-performance liquid chromatography coupled to mass spectrometry (HPLC-MS)100,149, NMR144, infrared, UV spectroscopy and pH.